While trying to get the

 year reading about machine repair and scraping and doing LOTS of

 attempt a large scraping project.
-The project is a 1967 DoAll D624-8 surface
+The project is a 1967 DoAll

-I updated anything here, but there seems to be a lot of
+since I updated anything here, but there seems to be a lot of

 email asking questions on how I like the Grizzly Mill after a

 Before I take a bit of a

-DRO with the addition of a Jenix scale and adding some
+Shumatech DRO with the addition of a Jenix scale and adding some

 I've been busy in the

-adding a digital readout to the mill.
+workshop adding a digital readout to the mill.
 I've

 There's a new piece on moving the mill into the workshop.